Finger and thumb anatomy

 NOMENCLATURE AND OVERALL STRUCTURE

 Flexion and extension are the primary movements of the fingers.
 Abduction and adduction can be performed at the MCP joints.
 The thumb is capable of opposition, abduction, adduction, and retropulsion, in addition to flexion and extension.
 The thumb is discussed below.
 (See 'Thumb anatomy' below.)
-Tables and diagrams summarizing the movements and innervation of the fingers and thumb are provided (figure 2 and figure 3 and figure 4 and table 1 and table 2 and table 3).
+Tables and diagrams summarizing the movements and innervation of the fingers and thumb are provided (figure 5 and figure 6 and figure 7 and table 1 and table 2 and table 3).